How Gary Sanchez and the Yankees botched the final play

 “I’m not going to make any excuses,” Gregorius said.

 Gregorius didn't need to because he did his job.
-His throw was not perfect; it was good enough.
+His throw was not perfect --

+it reached Sanchez on a short hop -- but it was good enough.
 Even with Altuve’s speed, there was plenty of time for Sanchez to make the play.
 Sanchez kept his mask on, which he didn’t second-guess himself for later.

 When the ball arrived, slightly to the left of home plate, Altuve was a good 4 feet from home.
 Sanchez just needed to catch the ball, but he fumbled it.